tencentyun/intlcloud-documents/product_new/安全产品中心/密钥管理服务/常见问题_intl_en.md

 - Call KMS through a Tencent Cloud product that has been connected to KMS to encrypt and decrypt the data of the product.

 ### How do I enable key rotation?
-- You can enable key rotation in KMS console to automatically rotate CMK annually.
+- You can enable key rotation in the KMS console to automatically rotate CMK annually.
 - After CMK rotation, you do not need to encrypt the data again, as Tencent Cloud will automatically retain the original CMK.
 Ciphertext encrypted with the old CMK can still be decrypted, while new data will be encrypted using the new CMK.

 ### Is the quantum key service still available?